Q - What equipment is needed to Play Ringette?

 Q - Who invented Ringette?

 Sam and Agnes Jacks.
 (Click for full story)

 Q - Why should I help and be a volunteer?

-The Newmarket & District Ringette Association is run by parents, players, and other caring individuals on the NDRA Executive.
-Click here for some inspiration!
+The Newmarket & District Ringette Association is run by parents, players, and other caring volunteers on the NDRA Executive.

 There are also many bench staff positions to be filled, ie. Head Coaches, Assistant Coaches, Trainers and Managers.